France - Africa Relations

 The far-right leader added: "France is one of those countries that by printing money for 14 African states prevents their economic development and contributes to the fact that the refugees leave and then die in the sea or arrive on our coasts....
 If people are leaving today it's because European countries, France above all, have never stopped colonising dozens of African countries.”

 According to him, “If we have people who are leaving Africa now it’s because some European countries, and France in particular, have never stopped colonising Africa….If France didn’t have its African colonies, because that’s what they should be called, it would be the 15th largest world economy.
-Instead it’s among the first, exactly because of what it is doing in Africa.”
+Instead it’s among the first, exactly because of what it was doing in Africa.”

 Critics of the CFA do not only see it as a colonial vestige but also as a goldmine for the political elite and the super-rich in the francophone monetary zone.
 Calls for the abandonment of the CFA have gained momentum across the francophone monetary zone and even among citizens of the francophone countries.
-The Pro-CFA extrapolate a catastrophic economic result tantamount to the one which gripped the francophone monetary zone in 2004; however, on the other hand, CFA-exiteers are of the conviction that no developing country whose currency rate is determined by a banker sitting hundreds of miles away in a developed country can progress.
+The Pro-CFA extrapolate a catastrophic economic result tantamount to the one which gripped the francophone monetary zone in 2004; however, on the other hand, CFA-exiteers are of the conviction that no developing country whose currency rate was determined by a banker sitting hundreds of miles away in a developed country can progress.

 NEWSLETTER